sumaiyasalsabil/VRMaze/README.md

 If using the OpenBCI Ganglion, you can follow the setup guide here: [OpenBCI Ganglion Setup Guide](https://docs.openbci.com/GettingStarted/Boards/GanglionGS/).\
 NOTE: You won't need the OpenBCI GUI for this game, but feel free to use it to ensure the EEG is working.
+\\
 ![Electrode Placement](images/EEG-placement.png)
 Place electrodes as shown in the image, following the 10-20 system.
-For more information, see the paper on optimal electrode placements for an SSVEP-based BCI system [here](https://ieeexplore.ieee.org/document/8914280).
+For more information, see the [paper](https://ieeexplore.ieee.org/document/8914280) on optimal electrode placements for an SSVEP-based BCI system.

-Ensure EEG device is connected to your computer and note the port number (on Wndows go to Device Manager).
+Ensure EEG device is connected to your computer and note the port number (on Windows, go to Device Manager).

 ---